frederic-perez/AmE-dictionary/data/idioms.md

 __don’t shoot the messenger__ Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don’t sweat it__ _(American English, spoken)_ Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._
 __doom and gloom__ :two: A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
+__double back__ To return to some thing or place after moving away from it, especially by following the same path taken when leaving. _I was walking to my car when I realized I’d forgotten my lunch on the kitchen counter and doubled back to get it._
 __double whammy__ A situation in which two negative things happen at the same time or in rapid succession. _Jack suffered a double whammy when his car broke down the same day he lost his job._
 __down the drain__ :two: Wasted or lost.
 This metaphoric term alludes to water going down a drain and being carried off.
 __down the pike__ :dart: In the future. _I do want to get married, but down the pike, not any time soon._ _You can handle whatever comes down the pike._